A Journey Toward Autonomous Operations

 To be autonomous means to be independent or to be able to govern oneself.
 Autonomy is different from automation, which performs a sequence of highly structured pre-programmed tasks requiring human oversight and intervention.
 The tasks could take minutes, hours, or even longer—as is the case with steady-state continuous operations.
 In between these undertakings, humans must perform as well, and they are ultimately responsible for the safe, timely, and profitable completion of the operation.

-Autonomy goes beyond automation by adding layers of smart sensing and machine cognition to anticipate and adapt to unforeseen circumstances, removing the need for human intervention.
+Autonomy goes beyond automation by adding layers of smart sensing and machine intelligence to anticipate and adapt to unforeseen circumstances, removing the need for human intervention.
 This is where Yokogawa’s Industrial Automation to Industrial Autonomy (IA2IA) approach is supporting companies on their journey towards fully autonomous operations, where the system is responsible for all aspects of the procedure, including safety, from startup to shutdown.

 Yokogawa's definition of Industrial Autonomy